External Synchronization (SYN)

-- Export and import wave files
+- Export and import wave files (open-loop)

 Automobile Audio System

-If the device under test (in this example an automobile audio system) does not provide an accessible auxiliary signal input, the stimulus sequence must be transferred offline to the audio system.
+If the device under test (in this example an automobile audio system) does not provide an accessible auxiliary signal input, the stimulus sequence must be transferred off-line to the audio system.

 Handheld Recording Device

-For measurements with handheld recording devices which
+For measurements with handheld recording devices that

 - do not provide a signal output or